Mike Griffith (politician)

-Christopher Michael Griffith is an American politician who has served as a Republican member of the Maryland House of Delegates, representing District 35A, since January 7, 2020.
+Christopher Michael Griffith (born 1977 or 1978) is an American politician who has served as a Republican member of the Maryland House of Delegates, representing District 35A, since January 7, 2020.
 He previously represented District 35B from 2020 to 2023.
 Griffith was appointed by Governor Larry Hogan after Andrew Cassilly resigned the seat to become a senior advisor to Hogan.

 Early life and career

-Griffith was born in Baltimore, Maryland, and graduated from Joppatowne High School in Joppa, Maryland.
+Griffith was born in Baltimore, Maryland, in 1977 or 1978.
+He graduated from Joppatowne High School in Joppa, Maryland.
 Griffith was in Maryland's foster care system from age 12 to 18.
-In 1995, he joined the U.S. Marine Corps, serving as a military police officer, supervisor, and liaison until 2002.
-Upon his return to the United States, Griffith served on various community boards, including the Maryland Building Industry Association, the Harford County Economic Development Advisory Board, and the Arc Northern Chesapeake Region.
+In 1995, at age 17, he joined the U.S. Marine Corps, serving as a military police officer, supervisor, and liaison until 2002.
+Afterwards, Griffith served on various community boards, including the Maryland Building Industry Association, the Harford County Economic Development Advisory Board, and the Arc Northern Chesapeake Region.
 Griffith entered into politics in 2018 by becoming a member of the Harford County Republican Central Committee.
 Griffith was elected the chair of the committee in 2019.